Alfresco/docs-alfresco/process-services/latest/using/share-connector.md

 |Alfresco Share connector|(enabled)|
 |Secret|activiti-share-connector-secret|

 Once the repository is created, you can see your new repository in the **Alfresco Repositories** list.
-If the id set to 1, you are good to go and all default values are fine.
+If the ID is setto 1, you are good to go and all default values are fine.
 However, if it is set to something else, for example, `1002`, you must stop the server and make sure your Id appears as `alfresco-1002` in the following files, and then restart your servers:

 * In the Alfresco Content Services `tomcat/shared/classes/alfresco-global.properties` - Override the default by adding a new line with `activiti.alfrescoRepositoryName=alfresco-1002`
 * In the Process Services `tomcat/lib/activiti-app.properties` - The property named `integration.login.alfresco-1.secret` should be named `integration.login.alfresco-1002.secret`

 In addition, to make this repository work for features such as **Publish to Alfresco** or browse Alfresco for documents from Process Services, verify that a user has a user account for the repository.

-#### Changing the default process for a site
+#### Change the default process for a site

 You can change the default process name for a site to the exact same name as the Process App name.